rreho/LetzElPhC/docs/running_examples.md

 ## Overview

 LetzElPhC includes example calculations that demonstrate how to use the code for electron-%phonon coupling calculations.
-These examples use Quantum ESPRESSO as the DFT backend.
+These examples use Quantum ESPRESSO as the DFT backend and some python fortran scripts.
+Scripts are provided in the folder `scripts` and the necessary conventional libraries must be pre-installed.
+For the Fortran files, the same dependencies as the ones employed for QE should also be installed.
+The following sections provide detailed instructions for running these examples.

 ## Available Examples